Karroroenning/Rock_paper_scissors/README.md

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:

 - In the GitHub repository, navigate to the Settings tab
-- -From the source section drop-down menu, select the Master Branch
+- From the source section drop-down menu, select the Master Branch
 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-- The live link can be found HERE - Summer Project
+- The live link can be found HERE - [Rock, Paper, Scissors, Lizard, Spock](https://karroroenning.github.io/Rock_paper_scissors/index.html)

 ## Credits